A Letter to Lord Bryon

 My Lord

 I remind you that I am your most faithful admirer.
-With a passion emboldened both by thy poetry and the natural grace of your dark, Italianesque eyes. . . .
+With a passion emboldened both by the natural grace of your dark, Italianesque eyes. . . .

 In Utter Distraction,